Pupil Premium (PP)

 » Click here to download The Disadvantaged Pupil (DP) strategy statement for Chenderit School 2017-2018

 Free School Meals (FSM)

-All Free School Meals (FSM) must be approved from Northamptonshire County Council.
+All Free School Meals (FSM) must be approved from West Northamptonshire Council.
 All FSM approved from another county (eg Oxfordshire) have to re-apply to Northamptonshire to receive the benefit at Chenderit School.

 Free school meals are available to pupils in receipt of, or whose parents are in receipt of, one or more of the following benefits: